datacamp-content-public/Introduction-to-R-CHPC-Becker-Library-I2-/chapter1.md

 First, use the help() function to read more about the head() and tail() functions.

-Then generate and run code that will return the first 10 lines of study_data, the last 8 lines of study_data, all of study_data except the first 8 lines, and all of study_data except the last 8 lines.
+Then generate and run code that will return the first 10 lines of study_data, the last 8 lines of study-data, all of study-data except the first 8 lines, and all of study-data except the last 8 lines.